What's New!

 What is the Memorial Woodland of Manitoba?

 The Memorial Woodland of Manitoba Inc. is a charitable organization, registered with the Canada Revenue Agency.
 It has been created to facilitate an ambitious and creative “green” project.
-Namely, to develop and maintain a forest where the cremated remains of deceased individuals will be mingled with the root systems of new and existing trees, suitable for the Manitoba climate.
+Namely, to develop and maintain a forest where the cremated/aquamated remains of deceased individuals will be mingled with the root systems of new and existing trees, suitable for the Manitoba climate.
+Likewise, we can offer the option of a green burial with tree planted above.
 The public will also be invited to plant trees in memory of individuals and The Woodland will also facilitate the optional placement of a small memorial marker to serve as a lasting legacy.
 You will be encouraged to plant your tree and watch it grow before you choose to “join” it when you are completed your earthly adventure.
-The tree can also serve as a communal resting place for two individuals (and/or an unlimited number of pets).
+The tree can also serve as a communal resting place for multiple individuals and/or pets.
+If you are inspired by our project, you can make a CRA tax receiptable donation to our organization.

 Your Help Will Make This Forest Happen!